emileb/DragSortRecycler/README.md

 * Works with varying size of views

 ## Limitations
-* Currently only work with vertial lists
+* Currently only work with vertical lists, horizontal lists later
 * setHasStableIds must be set to true
 * RecycleView ItemAnimator must be set to null